 With a computer science degree, your child can work in several exciting fields.
 These fields include software engineering, game development, database administration, IT consultancy, information security, cybersecurity, and artificial intelligence.
 On top of that, the salary that computer scientists earn isn’t too shabby.

 However, there is one aspect of computer science that causes many to pump the brakes when they think about venturing into this career path: math.
-Computer science and math are closely linked, and the goal is to encourage children who are resistant to math to see the connections between mathematics and something they are truly interested in learning.
+Computer science and math are closely linked, and the goal is to encourage children who are resistant to math to see the connections between math and something they are truly interested in learning.

 Below, we will look at why computer science and math are inseparable, which will hopefully spur aspiring computer scientists to not look at the subject with dread, but to look at it as a tool for the future, in which they can become the next programming, cybersecurity, or artificial intelligence guru.